tcheukueppoo/maat/docs/maat.md

 ---
 We have a.len + 1 iterations, the array destruction operator is used to break 'ar' into a list.
-At topic var declaration, set a custom default value to handle situations where we are out of elements
+At topic let declaration, set a custom default value to handle situations where we are out of elements
 ---
 for ar…, 2 -> m, n = 'default' { (n + '-' + m).say }